AdobeDocs/commerce-admin.en/help/catalog/introduction.md

 ---
 # Introduction to catalog management

 Adobe Commerce and Magento Open Source use the term _catalog_ to refer to the product database as a whole.

 One of the most important areas in creating and managing your store is product creation and categories.
-The Admin provides a number of tools you will use for the initial setup for your store, as well as maintaining your store and optimizing your business.
+The Admin provides several tools that you use for the initial setup of your store, and for maintaining your store and optimizing your business.

 >[!TIP]
 >